Getting started with the ScalePad API

 Sorting

-ScalePad API endpoints offer sorting based on ascending or descending properties of certain fields.
-The fields that are sortable will be documented in the endpoint documentation.
+ScalePad API endpoints offer sorting by ascending or descending order on supported fields.
+Sortable fields are documented on each endpoint.

-The parameter to sort is sort or sort_by depending on the endpoint.
+The sort parameter is sort or sort_by depending on the endpoint.

 Operators